 It’s a game that’s definitely a labor of love.
 It’s well made and the art is fantastic.
 Its systems are a little light for my tastes but I very much found myself enjoying the choose your own adventure style of writing.

 A review copy of the game was provided to Gideon’s Gaming by Two-Bits Kid.
-You can find info on my review process here.

-Interested in more games invoking the style of ages past?
 Check out my review of Mushroom Crusher Extreme!

 - Great Artwork